-- Push the Phone button to begin. - After the "Ready" prompt and the following beep, say "Phonebook Edit." - You will then be asked for the name of the phonebook entry that you wish to edit. - Next, choose the number designation (home, work, mobile, or other) that you wish to edit. - When prompted, recite the new phone number for the phonebook entry that you are editing.
+- 1. Push the Phone button to begin. - 2.
+After the "Ready" prompt and the following beep, say "Phonebook Edit Entry." - You will then be asked for the name of the phone-book entry that you wish to edit. - 3.
+Select the number designation (home, work, mobile, or other) that you wish to edit. - 4.
+When prompted, recite the new phone number for the phonebook entry that you are editing.